allez-chauffe/marcel/node-packages/marcel-plugin/README.md

   }

   pluginInitialized = () => {
-    // You should do here every side effects that should only be done once
+    // Every side effects that should only be done once
-    // but can't be done in constructor because it depends on props.
+    // but can't be done in the constructor because it depends on props goes here
     // It is called just after the first render with loaded props
-    // WARNING: You probably want to use propsChanged in most cases since a side
-    //          effect depending on props should probably be rerun on props change }
+    // WARNING: Most of the time propsChanged should be used }

   propsChanged = async (prevProps, prevState) => {
-    // You should do here every side effects that depends on props
+    // Every side effects depending on props goes here
     // It is called after render on each props or state change
-    // You can check if the props or state you depend on actually changed
-    // by comparing this.props and this.state with prevProps and prevState
+    // Actual changes can be detected by comparing this.props and this.state with prevProps and prevState

     if (prevProps.prop1 !== this.props.prop1) {
       this.setState({ state1: await fetchSomeData(prop1) })